Spring Framework: Modules

+Spring modules are packaged as JAR files.
+These artifacts can be accessed via the Maven Central Repository using Maven or Gradle.

-Inversion of control container (dependency injection)
+Inversion of control container

-Central to the Spring Framework is its inversion of control (IoC) container, which provides a consistent means of configuring and managing Java objects using reflection.
+The inversion of control (IoC) container is the core container in the Spring Framework.
+It provides a consistent means of configuring and managing Java objects using reflection.
 The container is responsible for managing object lifecycles of specific objects: creating these objects, calling their initialization methods, and configuring these objects by wiring them together.